 How to Submit

-• Please submit your review online using OJS and the submission URL that was included in your invitation to review.
+- Please submit your review online using OJS and the submission URL that was included in your invitation to review.

-When assessing a manuscript, please use the following categories.
+When assessing a manuscript, please use the following categories:

 1. OBJECTIVES AND MAIN ARGUMENTS

-Is the subject of the article within the scope of the journal?
+Is the subject of the manuscript within the scope of the journal?
 Does the title clearly and sufficiently reflect its content?
 What are the manuscript’s objectives and main arguments?
 What larger conceptual or theoretical points does it make?
 Is this a new and original contribution?
 Are the interpretations and conclusions sound and justified by the data?
 What does the manuscript add to our understanding of British Columbia?

 2. SOUNDNESS OF SCHOLARSHIP AND METHODOLOGY